 How to Crochet Hat Sizes in 3 Easy Steps

 A hat has three parts: the ribbing (or bottom edge), the body, and the crown.
-You can start and finish your beanies in any way you like, but it will always have these three parts, so this is what we look at when sizing.
-I’m going to show you how to size a women’s small hat and child’s beanie so you can see how to size both ways.
+You can start and finish your beanies in any way you like, but they will always have these three parts, so this is what we look at when sizing hats.
+I’ll show you how to make a hat from the top-down or bottom-up, and make it fit every time.

 What You’ll Need: